 - Logging in takes you to the Dashboard.
 Click “Add New” and start writing.
 Note that you can add images to your piece and place them where you want by clicking on the “Add Media” icon and uploading pictures from your files or non-copyrighted images from the web.
-Add hyperlinks when possible so readers can review your sources.
-Note that if you write the article initially in a word processing application like Microsoft Word and you have already created hyperlinks, you cut and paste that document on the GLP Dashboard and all the hyperlinks will be automatically preserved (even if you do not see them).
-They will show up when you post your article.
+Add hyperlinks so readers can review your sources.
+Note that if you write the article initially in a word processing application like Microsoft Word and you have already created hyperlinks, when you cut and paste that document on the GLP Dashboard and all the hyperlinks will be automatically preserved (even if you do not see them).
+They will show up when your article is posted.

 - When you are finished writing your article and making it look the way you want, make sure that you have a bio line at the bottom.
 This is a good opportunity to link to your own site or profile so readers can learn more about you or get in touch with you.
-If you want people to follow you on Twitter, here’s a good place to let them know and link to your Twitter account.
+If you want people to follow you on Twitter, let them know and link to your Twitter account.

-- You may edit and save your draft(s) to finish them at your leisure.
-Once a post is complete, just click on the submit button.
+- You may edit and save your draft(s) to update at your leisure.
+Once a post is complete, save as a draft without a publishing date, and let us know by email that the blog is finished.
 If you find a mistake or just want to make a change, return to the Dashboard, hit “edit” and make your changes.
 It’s never too late to update your story.